Kyle Rittenhouse juror dismissed for making joke ‘in bad taste’ about police shooting of Jacob Blake

 The jury was seated on Monday evening, capping a day-long process that saw 150 possible jurors whittled down to 20 people.
 Schroeder noted that it was possible all 20 jurors would not make it to the conclusion of the case, saying there could be family emergencies or medical issues and that some jurors might be discharged.

-During the proceedings, Schroeder has emphasized the importance of the jury trial system, like he did Thursday.
+Throughout the proceedings, Schroeder has emphasized the importance of the jury trial system, like he did Thursday.

 The case’s unusually high profile was a significant factor during jury selection.
 At one point, Schroeder asked jurors for a show of hands from anyone who had not heard about the case, and no one lifted a hand.
-He also dismissed a series of jurors who said their minds were already firmly made up on the case.
+He also dismissed jurors who said their minds were already firmly made up on the case.
 Schroeder repeatedly asked jurors if they felt they could be fair.

 Schroeder has also emphasized that the case has been heavily documented in the news, at some points criticizing the media for what he said were inaccurate depictions.
 He also argued that despite the divisive nature of the case, it “is not a political trial.”